WezkatZA/WORK/README.md

 **SA Population 2020**

 This data is publicly available from Statistics South Africa, and it contains an estimated population by age in the year 2020.
-It is cleaned, sorted and ready for analysis.
+It is cleaned, sorted using Excel and SQL Server.
 What I have done is:

 - Checked the data for any nulls, errors, incorrect information
 - Formatted numbers, names and column names for easier reading